What Is Stronger: Adderall or Vyvanse?

 Lifestyle and Health Considerations

 Your lifestyle, daily schedule, and health concerns should play a vital role in determining the optimal medication for you.
+If Ritalin is also being considered, our side-by-side look at Adderall versus Ritalin can help broaden your understanding of stimulant options before speaking with your doctor.

 Doctors’ Perspectives on Prescription Choices